jonmargolin/stock/README.md

 This project contains angular frontend app and node express backend.
-To start the project run docker-compose build. and then docker-compose up. after navigate to localhost:80
+To start the project run "docker-compose build". and then "docker-compose up". after navigate to localhost:80